Skip to content

 Universal requirements for all testing providers

-🎯 NNAAP: 10 feet distance, knee-to-knee stabilization, Critical Elements = auto-fail
+📏 NNAAP: 10 feet measured distance.
+Knee-to-knee stabilization required.
+Critical Elements = Auto-fail

-🎯 Prometric: At least 10 steps, “How do you feel?” questioning, 80% + safety compliance
+📏 Prometric: At least 10 steps.
+“How do you feel?” questioning mandatory.
+80% threshold

 Distance Requirement Tracker